soapbox-pub/rebased/docs/configuration/cheatsheet.md

 ## ConcurrentLimiter

-Settings allow configuring restrictions for concurrently running jobs.
-Jobs, which can be configured:
+Settings to restrict concurrently running jobs.
+Jobs which can be configured:

-* `Pleroma.Web.RichMedia.Helpers` - configuration for getting RichMedia for activities.
+* `Pleroma.Web.RichMedia.Helpers` - generating link previews of URLs in activities
-* `Pleroma.Web.MediaProxy` - configuration for MediaProxyWarmingPolicy.
+* `Pleroma.Web.MediaProxy` - fetching remote media via MediaProxy

 Each job has these settings: